wiredfool/python-extension-debugging/README.md

    interpreter, but it does give you a package that you can install anywhere you would normally install.

+   `CFLAGS='-g -O0' python setup.py build_ext install`

+   (or, in my favorite project, `make debug`.
+Makefiles are good.)

 ## GDB Extensions

-- There are extensions for gdb since version 6 that allow for native views of python objects from within gdb.
+There are extensions for gdb since version 6 that allow for native views of python objects from within gdb.
 It's not necessary, but its quite convenient.

-- Not turned on by default in ubuntu.
+Not turned on by default in ubuntu.
 Fedora?

 ## Digging in
 ## Platform Variations